 This happens by the actionable, yellow CTA that takes you back to the Amazon website and reconnects to the online marketplace that got us here in the first place.
 Round two of buying!

 How to reach out to people so as to make them your customers?

 First thing first, you need to know your customers.
 Not that you need to spend a huge amount on your market research, but you do need to have a good idea about your target market.

 Try to build a profile, where you can understand your customers and also think of ways how you can appeal to them.
 Provide customers with the value they can appreciate and also offer them something unique or better value for the money than the competitors.

-You can also expand the network by looking in your past customers or investors.
+You can also expand the network by looking at your past customers or investors.
 If you have another business, and your previous customer can benefit from your current product, it is some good networking.

 You can also access your networks from the investors you have.
-Investors generally have a good networking going on.
+Investors generally have good networking going on.
 This will help you snag a few early customers.

-Take it as a challenge, to get 10 customers in the first month of your business using any kind of channels or networking.
+Take it as a challenge, to get 10 customers in the first month of your business using any kind of channel or networking.
 This will help you explore different ways to connect with the people and to know your target market as well.

 Some customers are really hard to reach out to.
 For this you sort of need to ‘stalk’ them.
 Not the kind of stalking which is illegal but where you need to be constantly in contact with the customers to get any insights on their preferences.
 To build this contact you need to try to find a way to get yourself introduced to them and then start with a welcoming email or a call.